 VPCs are very powerful in securing your cloud infrastructure but they are also making harder to connect to an instance from outside the VPC to import or backup data or for maintenance.
 We are going to see how to access an AWS RDS instance remotely.

-I - Use the default VPC. - Create a new private (not publicly accessible) RDS instance in the default VPC. - Create a new Linux bastion host in the default VPC.
+In this article we will: - Use the default VPC. - Create a new private (not publicly accessible) RDS instance in the default VPC. - Create a new Linux bastion host in the default VPC.

 Step 1: Create an RDS instance inside a VPC